 The EX-L trim brings roof rails, heated door mirrors, dual-zone A/C, a leather-wrapped steering wheel, an auto-dimming rear-view mirror, leather upholstery, a seven-speaker 328-watt sound system with a subwoofer and SiriusXM Radio compatibility.

 Finally, the range-topping Touring trim features 18-inch alloy wheels, a number of electronic driving aids (detailed below), a power tailgate, projector beam headlights, turn signal indicators integrated into the door mirrors, a HomeLink remote system, adaptive cruise control, a memory function for the driver's seat and navigation.

 Options for the CR-V EX-L include the Honda Satellite-Linked Navigation System with Voice Recognition and FM Traffic, or a DVD Rear Entertainment System (not available with Navigation).
 All-wheel-drive is an available feature on every model regardless of trim level.

 When someone buys a Honda they expect good fuel economy, reliability and safety.
-For 2012, the CR-V addresses the safety leg of that trio with VSA, an electronic stability control system, an Anti-lock Braking System with Brake Assist, side-curtain airbags and front-side airbags with a passenger-side Occupant Position Detection System.
+The CR-V addresses the safety leg of that trio with VSA, an electronic stability control system, an Anti-lock Braking System with Brake Assist, side-curtain airbags and front-side airbags with a passenger-side Occupant Position Detection System.
 Dual front airbags are also fitted as standard.

-Honda also says that the front seat design was given considerable attention so that it can help reduce the severity of neck injury in the event of a rear collision.
+Honda also says that the front seat design was given considerable attention so that it can help reduce the severity of neck injuries in the event of a rear collision.